What will this policy do?

 2. To include a policy with a presumption against Build to Rent developments - This is not the preferred approach as national planning policy requires the housing needs of different groups, including those to rent their homes, to be reflected in planning policies.
-There is evidence of local need for this type of housing, and therefore the Local Plan needs to be clear how any proposals for these types of development will be considered.
+There is evidence of local need for this type of housing, and therefore the needs to be clear how any proposals for these types of development will be considered.

 Supporting evidence studies and topic papers